SEM at a Glance

 As for how the ads appear alongside desired search results, this can get confusing.
 There is an “ad auction” that takes place every single time someone searches for something.
-This isn’t an auction that anyone actually attends, instead it is the ad platform (like Google Ads and Microsoft Advertising) deciding whose ad is most appropriate.
+This isn’t an auction that anyone attends, instead, it is the ad platform (like Google Ads and Microsoft Advertising) deciding whose ad is most appropriate.

 There are several factors that ad platforms take into account when deciding which ad wins the auction.
-The most important of these factors are the CPC bid (cost per click, the amount that you pay the ad platform each time your ad is clicked on), and the Quality Score (basically the quality and relevance of your ads and chosen keywords).
+The most important of these factors is the CPC bid (cost per click, the amount that you pay the ad platform each time your ad is clicked on), and the Quality Score (basically the quality and relevance of your ads and chosen keywords).
 For a better idea of how this works, check out Google’s explanation of their ad auction.

 Your Online Marketing Strategy

 We know this sounds like a lot, and that’s why we’re here to help.
-Your online marketing strategy is imperative to facilitating the growth of any business.
+Your online marketing strategy is imperative to facilitate the growth of any business.
 The Alopex team is well versed in SEM, SEO, Google Ads, Analytics, and a plethora of other subjects.
 Our experts are here to help your business grow, all you need to do is reach out or give us a call.

 For more helpful information, check out our other articles.